The UNC Policy Manual

 Regulation for Military Student Success

-B. Coordinating and evaluating programs and services for those students;
+C. Coordinating and evaluating programs and services for those students;

-C. Factoring those students into institutional planning, particularly with regard to diversity;
+D. Factoring those students into institutional planning;

-E. Ensuring institutional compliance with the guidelines and recommendations in the most current version of the VA’s School Certifying Official (SCO) Handbook.
+F. Ensuring institutional compliance with the guidelines and recommendations in the most current version of the VA’s School Certifying Official (SCO) Handbook.

-IX.
-Financial Support of Military-Affiliated Students
+IV.
+Financial Support of Military-affiliated Students.

-A. Constituent institutions shall create policies that guarantee that military-affiliated students using United States Department of Veterans Affairs (VA) education and training benefits are held harmless from VA processing delays that prevent timely payment of their educational benefits.
+C. Payment Processing Delays.
+Constituent institutions shall create policies that guarantee that Military-affiliated Students using state or federal Tuition Assistance, or VA education and training benefits, are held harmless from processing delays that result from circumstances outside of their control.
 These policies shall include provisions:

 2. Maintaining students’ course registrations until such delayed payments are received;